gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 6. Azure IoT Central or Azure IoT Hub

    For simplicity create an IoT Central application.
-If you want to connect to Azure IoT Hub then see [how to set up an Azure IoT Hub (Free Tier)](#how-to-set-up-an-azure-iot-hub-free-tier).
-Skip the next step on how to create an Azure IoT Central Application.
+If you want to connect to Azure IoT Hub then read [how to set up an Azure IoT Hub (Free Tier)](#how-to-set-up-an-azure-iot-hub-free-tier) and skip the next step.

 7. Create an Azure IoT Central Application

-    Watch this 5-minute [screencast](https://youtu.be/D26rJmHyZcA) on how to create the Azure IoT Central Application to chart telemetry and send commands to the Particle Photon.
+    Watch this 5-minute [screencast](https://youtu.be/D26rJmHyZcA) on how to create the Azure IoT Central Application to chart telemetry and send commands to your Particle Photon.

     [![screencast](docs/iot-central-youtube.jpg)](https://www.youtube.com/watch?v=D26rJmHyZcA&t=5s)